godwinrob/concurrency-in-golang/README.md

 ## The Situation

-We have two functions in need of a refactor to improve our web API.
+* We have two functions in need of a refactor to improve our web API.

+* The functions must conform to an existing interface, so their signature cannot be changed.

-For a solution we only want to use Go's standard library.
+* For this solution we only want to use Go's standard library.

 ### Go Waitgroups
 ```func multipleDatabaseCalls()```